rsn870/spectral_ddpm/Readme.md

 - [x] Reweighting temporal freqeuncy
 - [x] MSE Loss in the frequency domain with reweighting.
 - [x] MSE Loss in the frequency domain with n-step sampling + reweighting
-- [ ] Strong MSE Loss based on the fast sampling trick
+- [x] MSE Loss in the frequency domain with n-step sampling (direct formula) + reweighting

 Reweighting involves sampling during training from a bernoulli distribution that assigns equal probability to